Improved Quantum Query Upper Bounds Based on Classical Decision Trees: Decision Tree Rank

 The rank of a decision tree essentially captures the largest depth of a complete binary subtree of the original tree.
 Thus, the rank of a tree is bounded from above by the logarithm of the size of the tree. \begin{observation}[{\cite[Lemma 1]{EH89}}] Let $\T$ be a deterministic decision tree of size $s$.
 Then,

-\end{observation} Along with this observation and the simple observation that the depth of a decision tree is at most its size, the algorithm from the Proof of Theorem~\ref{thm: qq upper bound in terms of randomized rank} yields the following statement. \begin{theorem} Let $\T$ be a randomized decision tree of size $s$ that computes a relation $f \subseteq \zone^n \times \calR$.
+\end{observation} Along with this observation and the simple observation that the depth of a decision tree is at most its size, Theorem~\ref{thm: qq upper bound in terms of randomized rank} yields the following statement. \begin{theorem} Let $\T$ be a randomized decision tree of size $s$ that computes a relation $f \subseteq \zone^n \times \calR$.
 Then,

 \end{theorem}